recycletechno/ICDAR-2019-SROIE/README.md

 ### Task 3: DonutProcessor

 The Donut model was proposed in [OCR-free Document Understanding Transformer](https://arxiv.org/abs/2111.15664).
-Donut consists of an image Transformer encoder and an autoregressive text Transformer decoder to perform document understanding tasks such as document image classification, form understanding and visual question answering.
-Overview, code examples as a huggingface transformer available [here](https://huggingface.co/docs/transformers/main/en/model_doc/donut)
+Donut consists of an image transformer encoder and an autoregressive text Transformer decoder to perform document understanding tasks such as document image classification, form understanding, and visual question answering.
+An overview and code examples of the Donut model as a HuggingFace transformer are available [here](https://huggingface.co/docs/transformers/main/en/model_doc/donut).

 A pretrained model [unstructuredio/donut-base-sroie](https://huggingface.co/unstructuredio/donut-base-sroie) was taken as a backbone